![]() |

 Holt (Cesare Danova) and Jane (Joanna Barnes) climb the statue to escape the fiery sacrificial pyre in Tarzan the Ape Man (1959) |

-I thought that this would be the end of the appearance of the mysterious statue, however sometime later I sat down on another Saturday morning to watch another epic fantasy movie, director George Pals, Atlantis: the Lost Continent.
-It was as the characters were entering the temple of Atlantis that something caught my eye, there sitting in the middle of the temple was a familiar statue, the horned man beast from my comic and from the lost city high a top Tarzan's Mutia Escarpment.
-However here the head of the snake had been removed and replaced with a dome like structure and it appears that another coat of paint had been applied to give it a different look from it's previous appearances.
+I thought that this would be the end of the appearance of the mysterious statue, however sometime later I sat down on another Saturday morning to watch another epic fantasy movie, director George Pal's Atlantis: the Lost Continent.
+It was as the characters were entering the temple of Atlantis that something caught my eye, there sitting in the middle of the temple was a familiar statue, the horned man-beast from my comic and from the lost city high atop Tarzan's Mutia Escarpment.
+However here the head of the snake had been removed and replaced with a dome-like structure.
+And it appears that another coat of paint had been applied to give it a different look from its previous appearances.

 ![]() |

-Azor the High Priest (Edward Platt) and Demetrios (Sal Ponti) look upon the statue, minus the snakes head and mace, in Atlantis, The Lost Continent (1961) |
+Azor the High Priest (Edward Platt) and Demetrios (Sal Ponti) look upon the statue, minus the snakes head and mace, in Atlantis, The Lost Continent (1961)

 ![]() |

-Where it all began, Samarra (Lana Turner) and the statue in The Prodigal (1955). |
+Where it all began, Samarra (Lana Turner) and the statue in The Prodigal (1955).

 ![]() |